willyrgf/agora/information_network/research_alternatives.md

 ---

 ## AnyLog
-- Research prototype, not fully market-deployed
 - Decentralized publishing + querying structured data (focus on IoT)
 - Publishers upload with custom schemas
 - Contractors store/query in SQL
-- Uses blockchain for metadata ???
+- Uses blockchain for metadata and use this metadata for discoverability
-- Discoverability from metadata ???
+- Dont pay for publish
 - Payment per query/token shared among producers/contractors
     - Incentive reward data that participates in queries (favouring high-quality composable schemas)
 - Hashing and signatures prevent tamper
 - No relayers/augumentors
 - No preserve incentive via negative price or other mechs
+- Not permissionless
 - Paper from 2019, why not implemented? https://www.cidrdb.org/cidr2020/papers/p9-abadi-cidr20.pdf
     - https://chatgpt.com/share/69245725-e4d4-8012-9fdf-3e9467adacd9